 - If the student successfully completed ST 2120 and 2121, and withdrew or failed other classes, and has stayed out of the ST program for 1 academic year (fall and spring semester) or more, they would need to first successfully complete credit by exam for ST 2121 even though they may have received a passing grade.
 It is the student’s responsibility to review the curriculum, complete the necessary form(s), and pay the fees for the credit by exam.

 - If academic difficulty contributed to the student exiting the program, the student must submit a written “Plan of Action” that provides proof of tangible changes of their environment that will provide the opportunity for success, and what steps the student will take to improve their ability to complete the program.
 The “Plan of Action” will be reviewed by the program leader, program faculty, and academic advisor.
 If the plan has merited a “Contract for Completion” will be developed to determine the student’s standing in the program as they progress through the curriculum.
 The student’s plan must show sufficient merit, demonstrating how the student is and will be addressing the issues that contributed to the previous unsuccessful attempt in the program.

 AN EQUAL OPPORTUNITY, AFFIRMATIVE ACTION EMPLOYER AND EDUCATOR

 Rochester Community and Technical College is committed to a policy of nondiscrimination in employment and education opportunities.
 No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in, programs, services, and activities.
-Applicants having special needs which require accommodations should contact the Director of Disability Services at (507) 280-2968.
+Applicants having special needs who require accommodations should contact the Director of Disability Services at 507-280-2968.